joshforester/StageKitPied-DMXified/README.md

 ```

 **_Note_**: _The installer must be run as root because it installs system services that must be run as root, most
-notably StageKitPied-DMXified._
+notably **StageKitPied-DMXified**._

 ## Edit the lights.ini File

 This is the main configuration file, and used to configure multiple devices/configuration scenarios.
 Ultimately, all
 the different lighting setups (PDP StageKit[s], RB3Enhanced, LED Strip Arrays, DMX devices/buttons) begin here for
 configuration.
-The `lights.ini` file is heavily commented itself, so one should be able to figure it out from there,
+The [StageKitPied/lights.ini](StageKitPied/lights.ini) file is heavily commented itself, so one should
-but we can go over some that are commonly changed from the defaults here.
+be able to figure it out from there, but we can go over some that are commonly changed from the defaults here.

 In the `[STAGEKIT_CONFIG]` section, you can enable pass-through to the PDP StageKit for the following items:
 - Xbox 360 LED Status